 Physician assistants in the Emergency Fellowship Program will work with and under the supervision of emergency medicine, internal medicine, surgical and critical care physician assistants and physicians.

 As fellows, physician assistants complete several activities:

-- Rotate through the hospital Emergency Departments, adult and pediatric medical or surgical intensive care units and medicine wards.
-Other medical and surgical subspecialties will be used to augment the fellows’ training.
+- Rotate through the hospital Emergency Departments, adult medical and surgical intensive care units and medicine wards.
+Other medical and surgical subspecialties will be used to augment the PA fellows’ training.

 - Monitor, diagnose and treat patients in the Emergency Department.

 - Receive hands-on experience to prepare for supervised bedside interventions.